Skip to main content

 Warnings

-Taking Vigadrone can cause permanent vision loss, even after you stop using Vigadrone.
-Tell your doctor right away about any changes in your vision.
-You must have frequent eye exams before, during, and shortly after taking this medicine.
+Vigadrone may cause vision problems that can lead to permanent vision loss even after you stop using Vigadrone.
+Call your doctor right away if you have any changes in your vision.

-Some babies treated with Vigadrone have had abnormal brain changes seen on magnetic resonance imaging (MRI).
-Tell any doctor who treats your baby that the child is taking this medicine.
+Some babies treated with Vigadrone have had brain changes seen on magnetic resonance imaging (MRI).
+Tell any doctor who treats your baby that they are taking this medicine.

 Before taking this medicine

-Some people taking Vigadrone have developed vision problems within weeks to years after starting treatment.
+Using Vigadrone may increase the risk of developing vision problems.
 Vision loss caused by this medicine may be permanent, and you may notice only mild symptoms at first.
-Talk to your doctor about this possibility.
+Ask your doctor about your individual risk.

 You should not use Vigadrone if you are allergic to it.

-Do not start or stop taking seizure medication during pregnancy without your doctor's advice.
-Having a seizure during pregnancy could harm both mother and baby.
+Do not start or stop seizure medication during pregnancy without your doctor's advice.
+Vigadrone may harm an unborn baby, but having a seizure during pregnancy could harm both mother and baby.
+Preventing seizures may outweigh these risks.
 Tell your doctor right away if you become pregnant.

 If you are pregnant, your name may be listed on a pregnancy registry to track the effects of vigabatrin on the baby.